-The house where the first image of Merciful Jesus was painted.
+The house where the first image of the Merciful Jesus was painted.
 In the background

-– church converted by Soviet authorities into a prison.
-It remained in operation until 2008.
+– a church converted by the Soviet authorities into a prison (operating until 2008).

-At the beginning of 1934, Father Sopoćko commissioned painting of the image of Merciful Jesus to a Vilnius artist, Prof. E. Kazimirowski, whose apartment and studio were located in the same building where Father Sopoćko lived.
-Sister Faustina, who stayed in Vilnius (see The house of Congregation) during the whole period of painting the image, visited the studio to pass on the details.
+At the beginning of 1934, Father Michael Sopoćko commissioned a Vilnius artist, Prof. Eugeniusz Kazimirowski, to paint the image of the Merciful Jesus.
+Sister Faustina, who stayed in Vilnius during the whole period of painting the image, visited the studio to pass on the details.
 Father Sopoćko personally made sure that the image was painted exactly according to her instructions.
-He fitted the size of the canvas – on which the image was to be painted – to the old frame he got from one of the parishioners.
-The process of painting took about half a year, and when the image was ready, Fatherr Sopoćko requested sister Faustina to ask Jesus how to position the inscription: (see Memoirs of Father Sopoćko).
+He fitted the size of the canvas – on which the image was to be painted – to the old frame he received from one of his parishioners.
+The process of painting took about six months, and when the image was ready, Father Sopoćko requested Sister Faustina to ask Jesus how to position the inscription:

 The painting in Nowa Ruda, today Belarus (1956-1986)